klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 ## klay_getBlockWithConsensusInfoByNumber <a id="klay_getblockwithconsensusinfobynumber"></a>
-Returns a block with consensus information matched by the given block number.
+Returns a block with consensus information that matches the given block number.

 **Parameters**